koor-tech/koor-operator/README.md

 ```

 ### Create the KoorCluster Custom Resource
-Update the samples in `config/samples/...` to fit your needs then create the Custom Resource:
+Update the samples in `config/samples/...` to fit your needs, then create the Custom Resource:

 ```sh
 kubectl apply -f config/samples/storage_v1alpha1_koorcluster.yaml